Ticket #1169 (closed defect: wontfix)

 HTTPAuth doesn't validate against AccountManager htpasswd file

-Description (Last modified by stp)
+Description (last modified by )

 HTTPAuth dialog comes up, but username & passwords are rejected.
-Doesn't look like the Accountmanager plugin's password file is being consulted, as per your page's declaration that AccountManagerplugin? is used to check passwords.
+Doesn't look like the Accountmanager plugin's password file is being consulted, as per your page's declaration that AccountManagerplugin is used to check passwords.

 Using in conjunction w/XMLRPC plugin so we can use Mylar w/Eclipse & Trac.